rain1017/memdb/README.md

 * A shard is a node in the distributed system
 * Each shard preserve a part of data (on demand) in local memory
-* Client is in the same process with one of the shard (Each client must connect to one shard, and all request is via this shard)
-* In process access if the requested data is already in the shard's local memory, otherwise the shard will load the data from backend.
+* The data is performed in local memory when requsted data is already in this shard, otherwise data will be synced between shards.
+You should access same data from the same shard if possible, this will maximize the performance

-### Backend
+### Backend Persistent

 * Backend is center persistent storage, all data in the system is eventually persistented to backend db.
-* You can choose mongodb or redis as backend.
+* Mongodb is recommended for backend engine.

+### Global Redis

+* Internal use for database global locking/event mechanism

+### Shard Redis Replication

+Every shard use redis as data replication, you can add more replication to redis too.
+All commited data can be restored after server failure, you will never lose any commited data.

 ### Collection